graphql/graphql-spec/spec/Section 6 -- Execution.md

 A {ResolveFieldGenerator} might accept the {objectType} `MusicBand`, the {field}
 {"members"}, and the {objectValue} representing Beatles.
-It would be expected to yield a iterator of values representing, John Lennon, Paul McCartney, Ringo Starr and George Harrison.
+It would be expected to yield a iterator of values representing John Lennon, Paul McCartney, Ringo Starr and George Harrison.

 ResolveFieldValue(objectType, objectValue, fieldName, argumentValues):